Jordonbc/HarmonyLink/README.md

 ### Q2: How can I get started with HarmonyLink?

 A: You can start by cloning the HarmonyLinkServer repository.
-Detailed instructions are provided in the [Getting Started](https://github.com/Jordonbc/HarmonyLinkServer#getting-started) section.
+Detailed instructions are provided on the [Getting Started](https://github.com/Jordonbc/HarmonyLinkServer/wiki/Getting-Started) wiki page.

 ### Q3: Can HarmonyLink be used with games developed in different game engines?